 When publishing open access you will often have to pay a publishing fee, the “article processing charge” (APC).
 The SSE Library has agreements with some publishers covering this fee for researchers at Stockholm School of Economics.

 How does it work?

-SSE Library currently has "read and publish" agreements with Taylor & Francis, Springer and Cambridge University Press.
-This means that researchers at SSE can publish free of charge in many of their journals.
+The SSE Library currently has "read and publish" agreements with Cambridge University Press, Elsevier, SAGE, Springer, Taylor & Francis and Wiley.
+This means that researchers at SSE can publish free of charge in many of their journals and have reading rights to several thousands of academic journals.
 More information, as well as lists of all available journals, can be found under each publisher on the right.
 Additional publishers may be added in the future, as license agreements are renegotiated.

 - The "corresponding author" (the person who handles the correspondance during the publication process) must be affiliated with Stockholm School of Economics.